alinsjs/docs/guide/component.md

 ## 1. Properties

-The first parameter of the component function is all the properties passed in by the component.
+The first parameter of the component function is all the properties passed in by the component.Components are simply organized as UI logic.

 <CodeBox/>